 What was the impact of the turbulences on the currency markets at the height of the Corona crisis last year?

-One of the most important requirements for a successful currency overlay manager is to ensure a smooth hedging process of currency risks in customer portfolios at all times.
+One of the most important requirements for a successful currency overlay manager is to ensure a smooth hedging process of currency risks in client portfolios at all times.
 At the end of February last year, the sharp fall of equity markets also led to a rapid increase in volatility on the foreign exchange markets.
 As a result, liquidity in the FX market, which normally has the highest turnover volume of around 5.000 billion US-Dollars daily, dried up temporarily as key market participants withdrew from trading venues and stopped offering market prices.
 In turn bid-offer spreads temporarily widened to four times the normal spreads.
 During this period, our large number of international banking partners, which has grown over decades, and our direct access to liquidity on various electronic trading platforms helped us execute our hedging transactions smoothly and efficiently as usual.

 Did you notice any special features in your particular product segment Currency Overlay in the crisis year 2020?